Extract files # Extract a variety of archive and compression files such as .7z, .rar, .tar.gz, and .zip - task: ExtractFiles@1 inputs: #archiveFilePatterns: '**/*.zip' destinationFolder: #cleanDestinationFolder: true #overwriteExistingFiles: false #pathToSevenZipTool:

-Use this task in a build or release pipeline to extract files from archives to a target folder using match patterns.
+Use this task to extract files from archives to a target folder using match patterns.
 A range of standard archive formats is supported, including .zip, .jar, .war, .ear, .tar, .7z, and more.

-# Extract files # Extract a variety of archive and compression files such as .7z, .rar, .tar.gz, and .zip - task: ExtractFiles@1 inputs: #archiveFilePatterns: '*.zip' destinationFolder: #cleanDestinationFolder: true
+# Extract files # Extract a variety of archive and compression files such as .7z, .rar, .tar.gz, and .zip - task: ExtractFiles@1 inputs: #archiveFilePatterns: '**/*.zip' destinationFolder: #cleanDestinationFolder: true #overwriteExistingFiles: false #pathToSevenZipTool:

 |Archive file patterns||

-The archives you want to extract.
-The default file path is relative from the root folder of the repo (same as if you had specified
+Patterns to match the archives you want to extract.
+By default, patterns start in the root folder of the repo (same as if you had specified